tonytech95/AHA-C-Drive-Cleanup/Misc Files/Steps to Deploy and Run C Drive Cleanup.md

    - In the **Script Name** field, enter the path to the PowerShell script (e.g., `\\ahafile1\shares\Software\DoNotBackup\GPO-Linked Files\DoNotMove\C Drive Cleanup\Misc Files\createusertask.ps1`).

 3. **Configure the Script Parameters** (if needed):
-   - The script defaults to First Monday of month.
-If need to modify, enter `-WeekDay "Monday" -WeekofMonth "1"` (which translate to First Monday) in the **Script Parameters** field.
+   - The script defaults to First Monday of month at 9 AM.
+If need to modify, enter `-WeekDay "Monday" -WeekofMonth "1" -DesiredRunTime "9:00:00"` (which translate to First Monday at 9 AM) in the **Script Parameters** field.
+Just use the parameters needed.

 ### Step 4: Apply and Test the GPO